WordPress/gutenberg/packages/editor/src/components/media-upload/README.md

 MediaUpload
 ===========

-MediaUpload is a React component used to render a button that opens a the WordPress media modal.
+MediaUpload is a React component used to render a button that opens the WordPress media modal.

 ## Setup